devzambra/demo-commits/README.md

-# Demo project for commitlint and conventional commit
+# Demo project for commitlint and conventional commit adsada